seasonedcc/uploods/README.md

 ## inputStyle

-An object containing the style to be applied to the input
+An object containing the style to be applied to the input.

 ## hideList

-If true, will hide the files list
+If true, will hide the list of files.

 ## accept

 An array containg MIME file types accepted.
 Supports wildcards like `image/*`

-## maxSize = 10000
+## maxSize

 Maximum size accepted for each file, measured in KB.

-## elevation = 0
+## elevation

 Elevation prop passed to the container, an MUI's [Paper](https://material-ui.com/components/paper/)